oduwsdl/raintale/docs/source/templates.rst

 Creating Your Own Templates
 ===========================

 Raintale allows the user to supply their own templates to format a story.
 Each template can be in a text-based format.
 Examples of text-based formats are HTML, XML, Markdown, and JSON.
 Raintale's presets are templates and you can view the files in the templates directory of the `Raintale GitHub <https://github.com/oduwsdl/raintale/tree/master/raintale/templates>`_ repository.
 Templates are built using an extension of the Jinja2 template engine.
-Because the format is an extension, not all Raintale templates are interoperable with Jinja2.
+Because the format is an extension, Raintale templates are not interoperable with Jinja2.

 A Simple Template
 -----------------